dstreev/cldr-ansible/config/readme.md

 Each container attaches to a few volumes.
 These are persisted across restarts.
 They contain data for the cluster.
 So if you kill an instance, the volumes should persist (unless you purge them with `docker volume prune -f` on the docker host).

 Each cluster instance also uses a central db.
-Each schema has an environment postfix too.
+Each schema has an environment postfix tooÂ.

 So, we need to establish a range of configs for each Ambari / HDFS version.
 This will help with rehydrating a cluster is we remove the stack.